 The term otosclerosis is somewhat of a misnomer.
 Much of the clinical course is characterized by lucent rather than sclerotic bony changes and hence it is more appropriately known as otospongiosis which is a term preferred by many head and neck radiologists.

-Typically, patients present during the 4th and 5th decades.
+Typically, patients present during their 4th and 5th decades.
 However, because the condition tends to have symptoms that gradually worsen, it is often difficult to precisely determine onset 6.
 Presentation during childhood is uncommon.

 A female predilection is present with a F:M ratio of ~2:1.
-Caucasians are more frequently affected than other racial groups 6-7.
+Caucasians are more frequently affected than other racial groups 6,7.
 In up to 50% of cases, a familial predisposition can be identified 7.

-Histologic prevalence of otosclerosis has been reported between 3.4-10% in unselected caucasian temporal bones 7.
+Histologic prevalence of otosclerosis has been reported between 3.4-10% in unselected Caucasian temporal bones 7.

 - fenestral (stapedial): ~80%

 - cochlear involvement with demineralization of the cochlear capsule

 - hearing loss is often sensorineural, but the mechanism by which this occurs is uncertain

 NB: the prefix 'retro' does not mean 'posterior' but rather 'behind', as in 'deep to', the medial wall of the middle ear from the perspective of otoscopy.